mpnordland/pine_pass/README.md

 * Add screen to show all info in password file

 ### Plan for wizard

+Decided not to use GtkAssistant because getting it to work with Glade was slowing me down.
+Going to try to make settings dialog cover my cases.
+Probably easier/more flexible for users too.

 Step 1 checks for existing ssh keys and offers to generate one if it doesn't exist.